KettelBear/ex_clash/README.md

 ## Supercell's Clash of Clans API

 Endpoints with ✅ have been implemented.
+All requests are GET requests except for the one that is labelled "POST."

 ### Clan specific information